iande/onstomp/extra_doc/DeveloperNarrative.md

 error will be raised.

-A frame's {OnStomp::Components::Frame#body body} will often be an empty string or +nil+.
+A frame's {OnStomp::Components::Frame#body body} will often be an empty string or `nil`.
 The only frames that support non-empty bodies are SEND, MESSAGE, and ERROR.

 ## Events